Dehydrated Unstuffed Peppers – Making Dehydrated Meals for Camping

 After two or more minutes of simmering, stirring, and mixing the ingredients, turn off the stove and move the pot into an insulated wrap or cozy to rest and hydrate for at least 15 to 20 minutes more for the flavors to blend and the ingredients to fully reconstitute.

-Add any remaining seasonings like kosher salt, freshly ground black pepper, or hot sauce for added spice and flavor.
+Add any remaining seasonings, like freshly ground black pepper or hot sauce, for added spice and flavor.

 If desired, incorporate olive or avocado oil into the mixture.
 The additional fat complements the flavor profile, compensating for the absence of the unique taste associated with fat.
 The fat enhances taste and promotes a sense of fullness more quickly.